- Although it is an excellent OS, Windows 10 is not always easy to install. Different errors may hinder the process.

-Windows 10 is a great operating system, and it got even better after the long-awaited Anniversary Update.
+Windows 10 is a great operating system, and it got even better after the latest updates.
 Unfortunately, installing Windows 10 isn’t always easy and users reported that Windows 10 couldn’t be installed on their PC.

 Solution 1 – Run Windows Update troubleshooter

 If you’re downloading the latest build of Windows 10 via Windows Update, you might encounter this error.
 To fix this problem, be sure to run Windows Update troubleshooter by following these steps: